districtr/districtr/docs/02editormap/layer.md

 Elsewhere, new Layers are created...
 - In [`src/plugins/data-layers-plugin.js`] and
-[`multi-layers-plugin.js`]
+`multi-layers-plugin.js`
-    - For many. many excpetional local municipal boundaries
+    - For the many, many module-based layer combinations
 - In [`src/components/Landmark.js`] as an instance variable of `Landmarks`
 - In [`src/map/NumberMarkers.js`], which adds number markers to the map.